Aspiration, Inc.

+Aspiration was a sustainability-as-a-service company with global operations based in Los Angeles, California.
+In March 2025, after co-founder Joe Sanberg was arrested and charged with fraud, the company went into bankruptcy, with all of its assets liquidated by July.
+In October 2025, Sanberg pleaded guilty to defrauding investors and banks out of US$248 million.
+Sanberg inflated Aspiration's revenue numbers by concealing that revenue booked to external customers was in fact from entities controlled by Sanberg, and, along with board member Ibrahim AlHusseini created false bank statements in order to fraudulently obtain $145 million in loans.

 History

 Aspiration was founded in 2013 by Andrei Cherny and Joseph Sanberg.
 It opened for business in February 2015.

 As of May 2020, Aspiration had raised over $250 million in funding.

 In August 2021, Aspiration announced that it would go public on the New York Stock Exchange by merging with the special-purpose acquisition company (SPAC) InterPrivate III Financial Partners in a $2.3 billion merger.
 Ahead of the merger, Oaktree Capital Management and investment affiliates of billionaire Steve Ballmer committed $315 million in additional financing to Aspiration.

 In October 2022, Olivia Albrecht succeeded Andrei Cherny as CEO of Aspiration.

 In January 2024, the United States Department of Justice and the Commodity Futures Trading Commission launched an investigation into the firm's claims to have planted 35 million trees to offset carbon emissions.
 Cherny told ProPublica that only 12 million trees had been planted.
 Bloomberg reported that authorities were reviewing Cherny's and Sanberg's actions as part of the probe.

-On March 31, 2025, Aspiration Partners filed for Chapter 11 bankruptcy protection after it was reported that its co-founder was arrested and facing felony fraud charges.
+By 2025, the company was known as CTN Holdings, with affiliates including Catona Climate Solutions.
+On March 31, 2025, CTN filed for Chapter 11 bankruptcy protection after it was reported that its co-founder was arrested and facing felony fraud charges.
 The company plans to shed most of its debt and sell itself to creditors.
+In July 2025, the company converted its Chapter 11 case to a Chapter 7 bankruptcy liquidation after selling all of its available assets.

+In October 2025, co-founder Joe Sanberg pleaded guilty to defrauding investors and banks out of $248 million.
+Sanberg inflated Aspiration's revenue numbers by concealing that revenue booked to external customers was in fact from entities controlled by Sanberg, and, along with board member Ibrahim AlHusseini created false bank statements in order to fraudulently obtain $145 million in loans.
+AlHusseini pleaded guilty in March.

+In April 2026, Ballmer sent a letter to the judge sentencing Sanberg, arguing against leniency in Sanberg's potential two 17-year sentences, stating that Ballmer was defrauded out of $60 million and has suffered immense reputational harm from Sanberg's use of Ballmer's name as an investor in Aspiration to con others into investing in Aspiration.
+On June 1, 2026, U.S. district judge Stephen Victor Wilson sentenced Sanberg to 14 years in federal prison.